e0212/e0212/readme.md

 Projects:
-Individual Project: VideoGames: individual project with which I passed the individual assessment stage in Henry.
+Individual Project: Dogs app SPA: individual project with which I passed the individual assessment stage in Henry.

 Final Project: PFVideojuegos-Front: Project with which the group approval of the final project was obtained in Henry, it was a collaborative project of 7 people.